bugdie4k/fmt/README.md

     Stream can also be `t` or `nil`.
     `t` means printing to `*standard-output*`.
-    `nil` means that string with message will be returned as the first argument from `dbp` call.
+    `nil` means that string with message will be returned as the first value from `dbp` call.

     Default is `t`.